 Urthly Organics Bug Off Body Spray

 Championing eco-friendly, handmade skincare, Urthly products are vegan-friendly, made in Australia using recyclyed packaging and they are certified palm oil-free.
 This small Australian brand creates sustainable products using essential oils and environmentally-friendly ingredients.
 I love how the brand grew from the founder, Julie, buying a book about how to make aromatherapy soap and it evolved into a market stall and then a full-time business, with Julie’s mum joining in creating the artwork for the packaging.
-It’s a proper family business and a really inspiring story of somebody following their dreams!
+It’s a proper family business and a really inspiring story of somebody following their dreams – I absolutely LOVE it!

-To me, it’s like having access to a handmade market stall online.
+To me, it’s like having access to a handmade market stall online and you just know all of their products are going to smell amazing when they arrive.

 I love the metal spray tin the product comes in – it means it can be carried and thrown around without damaging it (I have three kids, remember!)
 The plastic lid clicks on tightly (so it doesn’t fall off in my bag).
 The product can also be used on horses or dogs too (but not cats) so it’s useful for those of you with animals that suffer from bites too.